ShabalalaWATP/GARDAIN/README.md

 ![GARDIAN Dashboard Overview](Dashboard/image-1.png)

+The GARDIAN Safe Passage System is essentialls two seperate apps.

+- **SafePassage iOS app**: This element is our USP, it's to be used by evacuees in the field to report their situation to authorities and request help or evacuation.
-The GARDIAN Safe Passage System is essentialls two seperate apps, it brings together the SafePassage iOS app used by evacuees and field teams with the GARDIAN real-time REACT dashboard web-app monitored by command posts.
-Data captured on mobile flows through AWS services to populate the live map, intelligence panels, and messaging tools that power decision-making during crisis response.
-The solution was built during a 48-hour hackathon and lays the groundwork for a production-ready NEO/Disaster Relief management suite for the Military and FCDO Commanders.
+- **GARDIAN REACT Web App dashboard** monitored by command posts operators on behalf of the Military or FCDO commanders.
+Data captured on mobile flows through AWS services to populate the live map, intelligence panels, and messaging tools that power decision making during crisis response.

 ## Platform Overview
 - Citizens with the SafePassage iOS application can report their location, status, send in images, request evacuation and more.